Aviem Sella: Biography

-Aviem Sella was born in Haifa during the Mandate era.
+Aviem Sella was born in Haifa during the Mandatory Palestine era.

 He studied at the Hebrew Reali School, and was drafted into the Israel Defense Forces in 1963.
 Sella is married to Yehudit, a lawyer, and has three children.
-Sella completed his PhD at Tel Aviv University's Faculty of Management and earned a degree in economics from the Hebrew University of Jerusalem.
+He completed his PhD at Tel Aviv University's Faculty of Management and earned a degree in economics from the Hebrew University of Jerusalem.